Greenwich Second-Degree Assault Lawyer

 Penalties for Assault in the Second Degree

 Second-degree assault is a Class D Felony; that means that a person is facing up to five years in prison, up to three years of probation, and up to five thousand dollars in fines or any combination of those three.
 So, it is the same type of long-term consequences of dealing with felonies, but because of the severity or the classification of the crime, it is far lower, it is all the same potential consequences but just less of a lasting impact or a severe impact.

-How a Top Greenwich Second-Degree Assault Defense Lawyer Could Help
+Let a Greenwich Second-Degree Assault Defense Attorney Help